SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 5.8.6

+1. A new builtin LLM Event has been defined for the Race Spotter.
+As always, you may want to revisit your *Reasoning* booster configuration.
-The local LLM Runtime has been updated.
+2. The local LLM Runtime has been updated.
 If you are using the LLM Runtime, open "Simulator Setup", remove the "Local Runtime..." preset and reinstall it.

 ***